-Many people are using pictures on their website and do not realize that they are stealing images.
+Many people are using pictures on their websites and do not realize that they are stealing images.
 A great blog post always has an image or two associated with it.
-That is what helps draw people into your site and to read your post.
+That is what helps draw people to your site and to read your post.

 Just like you cannot buy a CD and make copies of that CD and sell them.
 It is illegal.

 There are websites that will let you purchase a Royalty Free License to use the image.
-Usually this will cost you about $1 USD and will let you use it on your website as many times as you want.
+Usually, this will cost you about $1 USD (and up to $20 per image) and will let you use it on your website as many times as you want.
 There are some restrictions (depending on how they license it) so make sure you understand what you can and cannot do (for example, you can put in your site, but you cannot sell it to others).

-I have seen people use these images as their actual image and try to say it is ok to use because it is advertising for the stock photo company.
+I have seen people use these images as their actual images and try to say it is ok to use the watermarked image, claiming that it is advertising for the stock photo company.
 This is NOT the case!
 This is STILL ILLEGAL.
 You can only use proof images without a license during the development of a site.
 Once it is live, you need to purchase the license and remove the comp version.

 It won’t be some legalese that you cannot understand.
 I have created a list of sources you can use:

 If you already have a source, leave a comment below and share it!

 You can see Part Two here: Where Do I Get My Images?[Note: this post was updated on 12 Aug 2022 to be more relevant.]